Skip to content

 set_config

-def set_config(section: str, option: str, value: str) -> None
+python def set_config(section: str, option: str, value: str) -> None

 Set a config key in the running config.